geenium/potion_textures/README.md

 After running the script a folder named output will be created in the same folder as potions.py, which will contain all the textures created.

 ## Potion Names
-potions.py will only accpet specific names for potion types.
+potions.py will only accept specific names for potion types.

 They are as follows: